Metal Section Frame: Launch

-Subsequent Developments
+Developments

 In 1970 Herbert's Canadian patent, 881000, was sold to Frameguild Mouldings.
-Today they are a division of Nielsen & Bainbridge Canada Inc. In 1972 the U.S. patent, along with the rights to the international patents Herbert received, became the property of Structural Industries in Hicksville, NY when they purchased Herbert's company, Presentation Sales Corporation.
+Today they are a division of Nielsen & Bainbridge Canada Inc. In 1972 the U.S. patent, along with the rights to the international patents Herbert received, became the property of Structural Industries in Hicksville, New York when they purchased Herbert's company, Presentation Sales Corporation.
 There are currently 20 patents listed at Delphion.com, which reference Donald Herbert's original innovative design.
 Perhaps the best known that reference Herbert's patent are those issued to Helmar Nielsen, 3965601 June 29, 1976; Nielsen Moulding Design Corp.
 4122617 October 31, 1978; and Nielsen & Bainbridge LLC.
 6339891 January 1, 2002.

 Throughout the years the section frame has evolved.
 Originally only available in a silver or gold finish, they are now available in numerous decorative colors and wide variety of frame profiles.
 Yet the visual beauty of the original, demonstrated in its elegant simplicity and aesthetically pleasing design, remains the quintessential foundation upon which subsequent improvements were made.

-Awards and honors
+Recognition

 In 1969 Herbert's invention was honored with an International Design Award bestowed upon him by the American Institute of Interior Designers.
 Today this organization is called the American Society of Interior Designers.

 More than forty years since its invention by Donald P. Herbert, the metal section frame remains an extremely popular framing option throughout the world.